 Gardeners can face many challenges on their property—poor soil conditions, steep slopes, invasive plants, roots that produce juglone, insect and four-legged pest issues, among others.
 A rain garden addresses the challenge posed by heavy rainstorms, especially if they consistently leave a wet area on your property.
 The garden can also absorb the water from your rain barrel overflow and downspouts, and filter water before it reaches the sewer system.
 Not only is a rain garden a practical solution for a gardener, it also helps the environment at large.

-This article is going to dive into rain garden benefits, as well as how to go about planning for and adding one to your property.
+This article is going to dive into rain garden benefits, as well as how to go about planning for a typical residential rain garden.
 It will also offer some suggestions on what to plant.

 What is a rain garden?

-During every big rainfall, as water flows down driveways and sidewalks, and off rooftops, it washes everything it encounters in its path—chemicals, dirt, road salt, etc.—into our lakes, rivers, and streams.
-A rain garden is a shallow depression (referred to as a swale or bioswale), typically filled with native perennials and groundcovers, that holds and slowly filters some of that rainwater.
-It captures and holds runoff from patios, downspouts, pathways, and the downpour itself.
+During every big rainfall, as water flows down driveways and sidewalks, and off rooftops, it washes everything it encounters in its path—chemicals, fertilizer, dirt, road salt—into storm drains, as well as into our lakes, rivers, and streams.
+A rain garden is a shallow depression or basin (referred to as a swale or bioswale), typically filled with native perennials and groundcovers, that holds and slowly filters some of that rainwater.
+It captures and holds rainwater runoff from patios, downspouts, pathways, and the downpour itself.

 When I was researching Gardening Your Front Yard, I liked the way certified fusion landscape professional Mike Prong described a swale.
 He likened it to digging a pool in the sand at the beach and then diverting the water along a channel to another pool.